The Ultimate Guide to Getting Out of Debt: A Step-by-Step Plan

 Pack a sack lunch instead of going out to eat?
 That’s another $10 that can go to your debt.
 Take on a freelancing gig after work?
 That’s money that can go directly to your debt.
 The more you save and the more you earn, the faster that debt gets paid off.

 If you are wondering how you can possibly cut back on expenses or earn more money, you’ve come to the right place!
 Take some time to read our archives and learn the best money-saving and earning tips we have to offer.
 We have guides to freelancing, reselling clothing, making money on eBay and more.
-We also have a whole section about how to save money on everyday expenses.
+We also have a whole section about how to save money.

 Are you ready to commit to paying off your debt?
 Decide today that you are going to live a debt-free life, and use Laura Shin’s guide to help you achieve your goal.